chaoss/website/Community/News/community_manager_use_case.md

     may be even more useful and engaging.
 In general, its important that the time zooming is more clear.

+    In one view, Google lets you see a 1 year window of a stock's
+    performance:
     ![In one view, Google lets you see a 1 year window of a stock's performance.](./images/post5-1.jpg){width="100%"}

+    In another view, you can choose a 3 month period.
+Comparing the two time periods also draws out the trend with red or green colors, depending on whether or not the index, in this case a stock's price, has increased or decreased overall during the selected time
+    period:
     ![In another view, you can choose a 3 month period.
 Comparing the two time periods also draws out the trend with red or green colors, depending on whether or not the index, in this case a stock's price, has increased or decreased overall during the selected time period.](./images/post5-2.jpg){width="100%"}

+    Comparisons are similarly interesting in Google's finance interface.
+You can simply add a number of stocks in much the same way our users want to add a number of different
+    repositories:
     ![Comparisons are similarly interesting in Google's finance interface.
 You can simply add a number of stocks in much the same way our users want to add a number of different